2007 PDC World Darts Championship: PDPA Qualifying tournament

 They were all faced with a minimum of three matches (4 for Evison and Burnett) to qualify.
 Harrington and Evison both went at the first hurdle.
 Bristow, Lowe and Deller all managed to win their first matches, but then all fell in their second games (Lowe 4–5 to Ian Branks, Bristow 0–5 to Dennis Smith and Deller 4–5 to Dave Ladley).
 Burgess and Whitcombe also fell two matches short of qualification.

 Richie Burnett managed to win four qualifying rounds to qualify for the first round proper at the Circus Tavern.
 He was joined by Alan Green, Alan Tabern, Steve Smith, Wayne Atwood, Ian Branks, Adrian Gray, Martin Burchell, Colin Osborne, Darren Webster, Alan Caves, Dave Ladley, Gary Welding, Dave Jowett, Mick McGowan and Mark Lawrence.

-The draw for the Ladbrokes World Championship was made after the qualifiers were completed.
+The draw for the main tournament was made after the qualifiers were completed.